RDP error: Remote access to the server is not enabled

 8 solutions to “RDP Remote access to the server is not enabled”

-As the causes of Remote Desktop Connection Remote access to the server is not enabled are clarified, here we sort out 8 solutions to solve it.
+Based on the causes of the RDP remote access to the server is not enabled error, we sort out 8 solutions.

 Solution 1.
 Modify Windows Firewall settings